michelson/BigBroda/README.md

   @user.save
 ```

+NOTE: by default the adapter will set Id values as an SecureRandom.hex, and for now all the foreign keys are created as a STRING type

+#### Deletion and edition of single rows:

+  BigQuery tables are append-only.
+The query language does not currently support either updating or deleting data.
+In order to update or delete data, you must delete the table, then recreate the table with new data.
+Alternatively, you could write a query that modifies the data and specify a new results table.

+  I would actually recommend creating a new table for each day.
+Since BigQuery charges by amount of data queried over, this would be most economical for you, rather than having to query over entire massive datasets every time.

+  By the way - how are you currently collecting your data?

 ### Massive Export / Import of data

 Google Bigquery allows to import and export large datasets of data the default formats are JSON and CSV, currently the adapter is only able to export JSON format.